List of Monster Musume characters: Papi

-In Chapter 28, it is revealed that harpies are a migratory species that do not remain in one place (or, in the case of personal relationships, with one person) for very long, so in the case of finding a human male to mate with, they "mate with lots of human males.
+In Chapter 28, it is revealed that harpies are a migratory species that do not remain in one place or, in the case of personal relationships, with one person for very long, so in the case of finding a human male to mate with, they "mate with lots of human males.
 That way, [they] bring all kinds of new blood into [their] tribe."
 In the Volume 7 Epilogue, Papi's mother's husband is revealed to be the local chief of police, but whether he is Papi's actual father is unknown at this time.
-Originally, the harpies were reluctant to take part in the Interspecies Cultural Exchange Accord program; however, Papi ran away from home "to give it a try" and seems to be the first of her species to want to remain permanently in one place with one human male.
-However, at the end of Chapter 28, Papi's mother revealed that she's always been faithful to her husband because firstly, as a "birdbrain" like Papi, she immediately forgot the rule not to stay with the same man (Papi's father) for too much time, but especially because harpies don't follow any rules, so there isn't any problem for Papi in staying with Kurusu.
+Initially, the harpies were reluctant to take part in the Interspecies Cultural Exchange Accord program; however, Papi ran away from home "to give it a try" and seems to be the first of her species to want to remain permanently in one place with one human male.
+However, at the end of Chapter 28, Papi's mother revealed that she's always been faithful to her husband because firstly, as a "birdbrain" like Papi, she immediately forgot the rule not to stay with the same man for too much time, but especially because harpies don't follow any rules, so there isn't any problem for Papi in staying with Kurusu.

-In Yoshino Origuchi's light novel Monster Girls on the Job (2020, Seven Seas Entertainment, ISBN 978-1-64827-559-3), she works as a "pop idol" along with Mero and Tionishia at the Tomas Theater as a warm-up act for the liminal music group ANM48 as part of the new Interspecies Cultural Exchange Work Program.
-At the climax of her act, while she is flying around the theater, she becomes blinded by the stage lights and loses her sense of direction, but thanks to a bird call-like homing whistle from Kimihito she is able to return to the stage safely, demonstrating that possibly harpies, like birds, have a special sense of directional awareness.
+In Yoshino Origuchi's light novel "Monster Girls on the Job" (2020, Seven Seas Entertainment, ISBN 978-1-64827-559-3), she works as a "pop idol" along with Mero and Tionishia at the Tomas Theater as a warm-up act for the liminal music group ANM48 as part of the new Interspecies Cultural Exchange Work Program.
+At the climax of her act, while she is flying around the theater, she becomes blinded by the stage lights and loses her sense of direction, but thanks to a bird-call-like homing whistle from Kimihito, she is able to return to the stage safely, demonstrating that possibly harpies, like birds, have a special sense of directional awareness.

-She refers to Kimihito as Boss (ご主人, Goshujin) (due to Ms. Smith's telling her that Kimihito was "the boss") in the official English translation of the manga and Master in the English dub of the anime.
+She refers to Kimihito as Boss (ご主人, Goshujin) (due to Ms. Smith's telling her that Kimihito was "the boss") in the official English translation of the manga and "'Master'" in the English dub of the anime.